Gunivers/Bookshelf/docs/Orientation.rst

 Orientation
 ***********

-``glib:orientation/``: This folder contains functions that facilitate the management of the orientation of entities.
+``glib.orientation:``: This folder contains functions that facilitate the management of the orientation of entities.

 Get orientation